polkadot-developers/knowledgebase/current/runtime/fees.md

 ### Additional Fees

-Inclusion fees don't know anything about the logic of the transaction being executed.
-That is, Substrate doesn't care what happens in the transaction, it only cares about the size and weight of the transaction.
+Inclusion fees must be computable prior to execution so they cannot vary based on the logic of the transaction being executed.
 The inclusion fee will always be paid by the sender.

 It's possible to add fees inside dispatchable functions that are only paid if certain logic paths are executed.
-Most likely, this will be if the transaction succeeds.
-The `transfer` function in the Balances module, for example, takes a fixed fee for transferring tokens.
+A common example of such fees is a one-time payment that may cover the additional storage created by a successful transaction.
+However, Substrate makes it easy to implement different types of additional fees, such as bonds, which may be returned or slashed based on some future outcome or deposits, which may be returned after some future event (like freeing up storage).

 It is important to note that if you query the chain for a transaction fee, it will only return the inclusion fee.